stevana/stateful-pbt-with-fakes/README.md

 * [Finding Race Conditions in Erlang with QuickCheck and PULSE](https://www.cse.chalmers.se/~nicsma/papers/finding-race-conditions.pdf) (ICFP 2009)
   + [Linearizability: a correctness condition for concurrent objects](https://cs.brown.edu/~mph/HerlihyW90/p463-herlihy.pdf)
-  + Jepsen's knossos checker
-    + also does fault injection

 After that most papers are experience reports of applying Quviq QuickCheck at different companies, e.g. *Testing A Database for Race Conditions with